Kotlin/kotlinx-benchmark/docs/writing-benchmarks.md

 The `@State` annotation specifies the extent to which the state object is shared among the worker threads, and it is mandatory for benchmark classes to be marked with this annotation to define their scope of state sharing.

-Currently, multi-threaded execution of a benchmark method is supported only on the JVM, where you can specify various scopes.
+Currently, various scopes are supported only on the JVM, where you can specify various scopes.
 Refer to [JMH documentation of Scope](https://javadoc.io/doc/org.openjdk.jmh/jmh-core/latest/org/openjdk/jmh/annotations/Scope.html) for details about available scopes and their implications.
 In non-JVM targets, only `Scope.Benchmark` is applicable.